How to frame a print for your first ever sale

 If only it was that simple!
 The one thing I discovered very quickly was that there’s many ways to skin a cat!
 For every blog suggesting I do things one way, another blog suggested I do it the other.
 So having decided to sell a lavender photograph from my first ever photo exhibition I had lots of questions to answer!

 If you buy a typical High Street “off the shelf” frame you’re likely to have all of the parts below except for the ‘Mount Board’ and ‘Dust Cover’.

 NB.
-In the UK we call the ‘Mat Board’ the ‘mount’.
+In the UK we tend to call the ‘Mat Board’ the ‘mount’.

 How to frame a print?
-Some initial questions
+11 initial questions

 These are all the questions I asked myself being a “newbie” beginner.
 You may be asking the same ones?
 Here’s my attempt to answer them as succinctly as possible.
 Note!
 I am not a professional framer and I wasn’t intending to scale and sell thousands of them.
 This is just what I collated after MUCH Googling!: